wapdat/data-sanitiser/README.md

 # Remove Personal and Private Information

-Regex to tokenise (remove) Private Personal Information in python.
+Code (mostly regular expresssion and Stanford NTLK) to tokenise (remove) Private Personal Information (PPI) in python.

 Essentially, it's a waterfall of regular expressions that identify and replace any words (entities) that match the expected pattern of known personal and private information.